Household Hazardous Waste: The Waste That Should Never End Up In Landfills

 Some of these chemicals are cadmium, mercury, lead, and many other flame retardants.
 In landfills, these toxins eventually get released into the air or the soil, worsening the public health and environmental safety crisis.

 While the people, governments, and companies have started to look for creative solutions to handle the soaring problem of e-waste, it will take a lot of time for those efforts to bear fruit.
-In the meantime, safe handling of these items – properly sending them to e-waste recycling companies, for example – are the only way to address the issue.
+In the meantime, safe handling of these items – properly sending them to e-waste recycling companies, for example – is the only way to address the issue, be it wiping information from your laptop through data destruction prior to recycling or refurbishing it for redeployment.

 2. All-purpose Cleaners